YoussefZidan/JavaScript-Functions/README.md

 ```

 ## humanFileSize ();
-Just pass the file size in `Bytes` and it will return the Human Readable formate for you.
+Converts the file size in `Bytes`, and Returns the result in a Human Readable formate.

 ```js